jgyy/fcc-scrape/placeholder.md

 );
 ```

-The binary search tree should have a method called `findMinHeight`.
+The binary search tree should have a method called `findMin`.

 ```js
 assert(